 - ball (n.1)

-- "round object," Old English *beal, from or corresponding to Old Norse bollr "ball," from Proto-Germanic *balluz (cognates: Old High German ballo, German Ball), from PIE root *bhel- (2) "to blow, inflate, swell" (see bole).
+- "round object," Old English *beal, from or corresponding to Old Norse bollr "ball," from Proto-Germanic *balluz (source also of Old High German ballo, German Ball), from PIE root *bhel- (2) "to blow, inflate, swell" (see bole).

 Meaning "testicle" is from early 14c.
 Ball of the foot is from mid-14c.
 A ball as an object in a sports game is recorded from c.
 1200; To have the ball "hold the advantage" is from c.
 1400.
 To be on the ball is 1912, from sports.
 Ball-point pen first recorded 1946.
 Ball of fire when first recorded in 1821 referred to "a glass of brandy;" as "spectacularly successful striver" it is c.
 1900.